 To strengthen the proximity feeling of its customers Starbucks launched an ad campaign named “Coffee for Lue.”
 The young Lue we see in this ad is the symbol of the Chinese consumer.
 This campaign was very good regarding one segment of the coffee market made of young urban upper-class people who have been traveling with their parents in European countries and who want to find in China the same sensations they had when discovering small coffee bars in Europe.

 2) Starbucks has adapted its products to the tastes of Chinese consumers

 Chinese tend to stay longer in Starbucks coffee in order to discuss with friends than their western counterparts in Europe.
 Then Starbucks changed the layout of the tables in its stores in China and also expanded spaces.
 Regarding the products offered Starbucks also expanded its offering to a wider range of teas.
 More recently Starbucks also launched a shop with a traditional Chinese architecture in wood and bricks.

 This environmentally responsible architecture is also a part of the strategy of Starbucks in terms of “green communications”.
 It is aimed at meeting the Chinese public expectations regarding “harmonious development”.
-Starbucks begins to be part of the Chinese landscape and is positioned as a luxury brand that provides spaces of relaxation after people leave their office.
+Starbucks begins to be part of the Chinese landscape and is positioned as a luxury brand that provides spaces for relaxation after people leave their offices.
 We don’t know yet the result of such a strategy which could be confusing considering the global brand positioning of Starbucks.